valentingol/cliconfig/docs/quickstart.md

 * `@copy`: This tag copies a parameter from another key.
 The value should be a string that represents the flattened key.
 The copied value is then protected from further updates but will be updated if the copied key change during a merge.
-* `@def`: This tag evaluate a mathematic expression to define the parameter value.
+* `@def`: This tag evaluate an expression to define the parameter value.
-  The value associated to a parameter tagged with `@def` can contain bools, numbers, full flat parameter names, binary operators (+, -, *, /, **, //, %, &, |, and, or), comparison operators, if / else statements and lists.
-The expression is evaluated with using ast tree and without eval (safe to use).
+  The value associated to a parameter tagged with `@def` can contain any parameter name of the configuration.
+The most usefull operators and built-in functions are supported, the `random` and `math` packages are also supported as well as some (safe) numpy functions.
+  If/else statements and comprehension lists are also supported.
 * `@type:<my type>`: This tag checks if the key matches the specified type `<my type>` after each update, even if the tag is no longer present.
 It tries to convert the type if it is not the good one.
 It supports basic types